-- Maintain a database of subsidized housing units in order to monitor the status of units at risk of conversion; - Pursue funding from private, State and Federal programs to assist in preserving at risk housing; - Provide assistance via the Section 8 Housing Choice Voucher Program to households displaced due to the expiration of affordability restrictions; - Discuss preservation options with at-risk project owners; - Contact nonprofit housing developers to collaborate on projects that preserve units at risk; - Provide financial assistance to nonprofit housing developers to either acquire or rehabilitate units at risk of conversion; - Evaluate the feasibility of allocating other local resources to preserve existing affordable housing units and prevent the displacement of low- and moderate- income households. - Ensure that property owners comply with State laws requiring them to notify tenants, six months, one year, and three years in advance of their intent to terminate their subsidy contract or affordability covenants; and - Provide technical assistance to tenants to access other affordable housing resources.
+- Maintain a database of subsidized housing units in order to monitor the status of units atrisk of conversion; - Proactively contact property owners of units at-risk of converting to market-rate housing within three years of affordability expiration to discuss the County's desire to preserve complexes/units as affordable housing and offer to assist with funding; - Pursue funding from private, State and Federal programs to assist in preserving at-risk housing;

+- Provide assistance via the Section 8 Housing Choice Voucher Program to households displaced due to the expiration of affordability restrictions; - Discuss preservation options with at-risk project owners; - Contact nonprofit housing developers to collaborate on projects that preserve units at-risk; - Provide financial assistance to nonprofit housing developers to either acquire or rehabilitate units at-risk of conversion: - Evaluate the feasibility of allocating other local resources to preserve existing affordable housing units and prevent the displacement of low- and moderate- income households. - Ensure that property owners comply with State laws requiring them to notify tenants, six months, one year, and three years in advance of their intent to terminate their subsidy contract or affordability covenants; and - Provide technical assistance to tenants to access other affordable housing resources.